 Prepare your cake pans by greasing them with a little butter and then coating with sugar.

-In the bowl of your electric mixer cream together the butter, vegetable shortening and sugar until blended.
+In the bowl of your electric mixer beat together the butter, vegetable shortening and sugar until blended.

-Add the eggs and cream until light and creamy.
+Add the eggs and beat until light and creamy.

 Turn the mixer off and add the flour, baking powder and salt.